Chart Color Schemes

 Residential development activity is lower than average in Hornsby - West according to AreaSearch's national comparison of local real estate markets

-Hornsby-West has received around 41 dwelling approvals annually over the past five financial years, totalling 206 homes from FY-17 to FY-21.
-As of FY-26, 7 approvals have been recorded.
+Hornsby-West has received approximately 41 dwelling approvals annually over the past five financial years, totalling 206 homes.
+As of FY-26, seven approvals have been recorded.
 Despite population decline in the area, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
 The average expected construction cost value for new homes is $481,000, indicating a focus on premium properties by developers.

-In FY-26, $4.4 million worth of commercial approvals have been registered, suggesting limited commercial development activity.
-Compared to Greater Sydney, Hornsby-West has slightly more development per person over the five-year period, maintaining good buyer choice while supporting existing property values.
-Recent construction comprises 50% detached dwellings and 50% townhouses or apartments, reflecting a shift towards higher-density living to cater to downsizers, investors, and first-home buyers.
-This change is notable given the current housing mix of 70% houses.
+In FY-26, $4.4 million in commercial approvals have been registered, suggesting limited commercial development focus.
+Compared to Greater Sydney, Hornsby-West has experienced slightly more development (38.0% above regional average per person over the five-year period), maintaining good buyer choice while supporting existing property values.
+Recent construction comprises 50.0% detached dwellings and 50.0% townhouses or apartments, providing more affordable entry points for downsizers, investors, and first-home buyers.
+This shift reflects reduced availability of development sites and changing lifestyle demands and affordability requirements, marking a considerable change from the current housing mix (currently 70.0% houses).
 With around 373 people per dwelling approval, Hornsby-West indicates a developed market.

-By 2041, Hornsby-West is projected to grow by 1,326 residents.
-Development activity is keeping pace with projected growth, though increasing competition among buyers is expected as the population expands.
+According to AreaSearch's latest quarterly estimate, Hornsby-West is projected to grow by 1,326 residents by 2041.
+Development appears to be keeping pace with projected growth, though increasing competition among buyers may arise as the population expands.

 Frequently Asked Questions - Development